ashiq-r31/PWA-Sushi-Hunt/README.md

 # Sushi Hunt

+Quick note: The current version of the codebase is different from the one covered in the blogs.
+It's now written in a custom MVC like solution for extendability.

 A progressive web app that lets you find the best sushi restaurants around you.
 The app currently uses Zomato's API to retrieve the list of restaurant recommendations.

 Visit https://sushi-hunt.herokuapp.com/ on your mobile Chrome browser on your Android device.